Preparing your Citizen Space site to go live to the public is a two-stage process:

 Please supply an image that is around 3000px wide by 1000px tall.
 This allows us to crop and resize the image as required.
-Please note that this is not a set image size as how tall the image depends on how much text you have on your Consultation Hub.
+Please note that this is not a set image size as how tall the image depends on how much text you have on your site homepage.
 Our recommendation is to keep the hub text succinct and use the 'About' page for further detail about how your organisation approaches consultation and engagement.

 1) Write and add copy for your editable pages

-2) Interests, Audiences, Areas
+3) Interests, Audiences, Areas (optional)

-Please read the following articles for information on how to set up these details:
+You can read the following articles for information on how to set up these details:

-5) Integrate Citizen Space into your existing website (optional but recommended).
+5) Integrate Citizen Space into your existing website (optional but recommended)

 Please read the article How do I integrate Citizen Space into my existing site? for information on how to do this.

-It is useful to start thinking about your first consultation once your Citizen Space is populated with points 1-3.
-For step-by-step instructions on how to do this, please see the article How do I set up a new consultation?
+It is useful to start thinking about your first activity once your Citizen Space has been populated with items 1-3.
+For step-by-step instructions on how to do this, please see the article How do I set up a new activity?